gagle/node-groot/README.md

 // "." points to the __dirname of app.js, that is, the project's root directory
 ```

-Note that `__require('baz/qux')` (without a dot `.`) is intentionally invalid to avoid confusion with modules stored inside `node_modules`.
-The path must begin with a dot `.`.
+Note that `__require('baz/qux')` (without a dot `.`) is intentionally invalid and will throw an error for avoiding confusion with modules stored inside `node_modules`.
+The path must begin with a dot, `.`.

-An extra option can be passed to set the root directory instead of the directory of the caller:
+An extra option can be specified to manually set the root directory:

 ```javascript
 require('groot')({